oracle/node-oracledb/INSTALL.md

 2. Automatically downloading an Instant Client ZIP file

    You can automatically download an Instant Client ZIP file during image creation.
 This is most useful on Debian-based operating systems.
+(Note: you should review Oracle's supported distributions before choosing an operating system).

    The `libaio` (or `libaio1`), `wget` and `unzip` packages will need to be added manually.